 What are the benefits of the HPV vaccine for MSM?

 The HPV vaccine offers protection against the strains of HPV that are most likely to cause medical complications.
 For men who have sex with men and trans women, getting the HPV vaccine is a good way to stay protected against:

 Trans men will be protected from cancer of the cervix, vagina and vulva, as well as the (relevant) conditions listed above.

 Who is eligible for a free HPV vaccine?

 Men who have sex with men can get the HPV vaccine free if they’re aged 45 or under.
 Trans women and trans men are also eligible if their risk is considered similar.

 A free vaccine is also offered to girls and boys at the age of 12 or 13 in school.
-Additionally, it’s free to people under the age of 25 who missed out on the vaccine in school.
+Additionally, it’s free to people under the age of 25 who went to school in the UK but missed out on a vaccine.
 Find out more about who's eligible for a free HPV vaccine.